As is

+"As is" is a phrase used to indicate the existing condition of something without any modifications or improvements.
+The term is employed in legal, business, and consumer settings to establish that an item or property is being sold or provided in its current condition, with no warranties or guarantees regarding its quality.

-As is, when employed as a term with legal effect, is used to disclaim some implied warranties for an item being sold.
+In legal contexts, the phrase "as is" is used in contracts, agreements and sales transactions, indicating that the subject of the transaction is offered in existing its condition.
+It is used to disclaim implied warranties for an item being sold.
 Certain types of implied warranties must be specifically disclaimed, such as the implied warranty of title.
 "As is" denotes that the seller is selling, and the buyer is buying an item in whatever condition it presently exists, and that the buyer is accepting the item "with all faults", whether or not immediately apparent.
 A similar concept is a "buyer beware" claim, where the careful buyer should take the time to examine the item before accepting it, or obtain expert advice.

 On the other hand, the phrase "as is" does not disclaim "express" warranties: these may, for example, be created by the seller's description of an item.
 In other words, though the item may be sold "as is", nevertheless, if it for example does not conform to the seller's description of it, the buyer may void the sale.